 - Boosting a sense of psychological safety, which makes employees more likely to engage, ask questions and build relationships

 Factorial’s business management system can support your onboarding process with its dedicated employee onboarding and offboarding software.
-The software plays a significant role in creating an employee welcome pack by setting up communication to welcome and include the new employee, creating workflows to assign tasks, and generating documents to be read and signed digitally as part of the induction process.
+The platform plays a central role in delivering a structured employee welcome pack: it sets up automated communications to welcome the new hire, creates task workflows for the first days and weeks, and generates documents – including the employee handbook and contracts – to be read and signed digitally as part of the induction process.
+In addition, you can easily integrate your onboarding checklist and ensure a complete employee induction for every new starter.

 With Factorial’s onboarding module, you can: